-The Class Annual Benchmark Report for 2025 has arrived, offering fresh insights into the evolving SMSF landscape.
-This year’s standout finding is the ongoing expansion of the SMSF sector, with investors seemingly undeterred by the looming challenges presented by the Division 296 tax.
+The Class Annual Benchmark Report offers insights into the evolving SMSF landscape.
+Last year’s standout finding was the ongoing expansion of the SMSF sector, with investors seemingly undeterred by the looming challenges presented by the Division 296 tax.

 SMSF establishments surged in FY25, with total funds rising 6.4% in the year.
 Notably, this marks the highest gross fund establishment rate since 2017.